sebsto/amplify-ios-getting-started/04_add_authentication.md

 pod install
 ```

-The command takes a few moments to complete.
+The command takes a few seconds to complete.
 You should see this (actual version numbers may vary):

 ```zsh
 Analyzing dependencies